spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/aks.md

 6. Under **Managed Kubernetes**, select **Azure AKS** and select your Azure AKS cluster profile.

 7. Palette displays the cluster profile layers.
-Review the profile layers and customize parameters as desired in the YAML files that display when you select a layer.
+Review the profile layers and customize parameters as desired in the YAML editor that displays when you click on **Values** after selecting a layer.

     You can configure custom OpenID Connect (OIDC) for Azure clusters at the Kubernetes layer.
 Check out [Configure OIDC Identity Provider](../../../integrations/kubernetes.md#configure-oidc-identity-provider) for more